-During this time, Dayan developed a relationship with the press, which was no longer a stranger to him.
-Indeed, other than Chief of Staff Yaakov Dori and Yigael Yadin, Dayan was the only individual in uniform Ben-Gurion permitted to speak with the press.
-This made him a more familiar public figure than people senior to him in rank, including Yigal Allon.
-Dayan’s personal charm worked on journalists too, and they published his pronouncements in the domestic and international press.
+During this period, Dayan developed a close relationship with the press.
+Indeed, Dayan was the only individual in uniform Ben-Gurion permitted to speak with the press, other than Chief of Staff Dori and Yadin.
+This made him a more familiar public figure than those senior to him in rank, including Allon.
+Dayan’s personal charm also worked on journalists, who published his pronouncements in the domestic and international press.
 In addition, an officer at his headquarters, Alex Broida, who actually functioned as a press officer, marketed Dayan as an important future leader.
 Not surprising, then, that on July 18, 1949, Life magazine published an essay on Israel after the war, in which the caption of Dayan’s photo referred to him as the heroic commander of Jerusalem and possible future prime minister.
 Thus, the figure of Dayan was slowly but surely being fixed in the public mind, both in Israel and abroad, as a leader destined for greatness.

-It was actually David Shaltiel, the previous Jerusalem front commander, who opened the talks with Jordan.
-He met with Abdullah al-Tall, the Jordanian commander of the Jerusalem front, on July 21 after the second truce.
-Dayan was appointed to his position two days later, but his political activity started only after the Governor’s Palace defeat, on August 17, 1948.
-The U.N. was eager to prevent the renewal of the battle around the Governor’s Palace and to finalize the sides’ positions out of fear that the parties would try to improve them.
-Thus began the first meeting in which Dayan participated began.
-On September 3, Dayan met for the first time with al-Tall and agreed to withdraw the IDF from the agricultural school it had seized in an action in the village of Jabel Mukhabar.
-Ahmad al-Aziz, the Egyptian army representative, was also at the meeting.
-Despite mutual accusations of truce violations, the three promised to try to refrain from shouting.
+It was actually David Shaltiel who opened the talks with Jordan, meeting with Abdullah al-Tall, the Jordanian commander of the Jerusalem front, on July 21 after the second truce.
+Dayan was appointed to his position two days later, but his diplomatic activity started only after the Governor’s Palace defeat, on August 17, 1948, with the U.N. eager to prevent the any renewal of the battle around the Governor’s Palace and to finalize the sides’ positions.
+On September 3, Dayan met for the first time with al-Tall.
+Despite mutual accusations of truce violations, the three promised to try to refrain from shouting, and Dayan conceded a small withdrawal.